 To the extent the Company maintains a controlling financial interest in an alliance, the alliance's financial statements are consolidated with those of the Company and the related processing fees are treated as an intercompany transaction and eliminated in consolidation.
 To the extent the Company has significant influence in, but not control of, an alliance, the Company uses the equity method to account for its investment in the alliance.
 As a result, the processing and other service fees charged to merchant alliances accounted for under the equity method are recognized in the Company's consolidated statements of income primarily as processing and services revenue.
-Such fees totaled \$177 million, \$187 million and \$171 million during the years ended December 31, 2023, 2022 and 2021, respectively.
-No directors or officers of the Company and the financial institution contributing contracts with merchants to the alliance and a cash payment from one owner to the other to achieve the desired ownership percentage for each.
+Such fees totaled \$177 million and \$171 million during the years ended December 31, 2023, 2022 and 2021, respectively.
+No directors or officers of the Company have ownership interests in any of the alliances.
+The formation of each of these alliances generally involves the Company and the financial institution contributing contracts with merchants to the alliance and a cash payment from one owner to the other to achieve the desired ownership percentage for each.
 The Company and the financial institution enter into a long-term processing service agreement, which governs the Company's provision of transaction processing services to the alliance.
-The Company had approximately \$38 million and \$43 million of amounts due from unconsolidated merchant alliances included within trade accounts receivable, net in the Company's consolidated balance sheets at December 31, 2023, respectively.
+The Company had approximately \$38 million and \$43 million of amounts due from unconsolidated merchant alliances included within trade accounts receivable, net in the Company's consolidated balance sheets at December 31, 2023 and 2022, respectively.